 Apprenticeship Network Providers offer a free service to industry, employers, apprentices and trainees to assist them with the sign-up, administration and management of apprenticeships and traineeships.

-MEGT is one of 11 Apprenticeship Network Providers contracted by the Australian Government through the Department of Education and Training to provide AASN services.
+MEGT is one of 11 Apprenticeship Network Providers contracted by the Australian Government through the Department of Employment, Skills, Small and Family Business to provide AASN services.

 We'll sign up your apprentice or trainee and lodge their Training Contract with the relevant State Training Authority (STA), making the Australian Apprenticeship official.